 Now suppose that a new player, C, is added to the market; it is more expensive than both A and B and has more storage than B but less than A:

-The addition of C, which consumers would presumably avoid, given that a lower price can be paid for a model with more storage.
-This causes A, the dominating option, to be chosen more often than if only the two choices in Consideration Set 1 existed.
+The addition of C, which consumers would presumably avoid, given that they can pay for a model with a lower price and more storage.
+This difference causes A, the dominating option, to be chosen more often than if only the two choices in Consideration Set 1 existed.
 Option C affects consumer preferences by acting as a basis of comparison for A and B. Because A is better than C in both respects, while B is only partially better than C, more consumers will prefer A now than did before.
-C is therefore a decoy whose sole purpose is to increase sales of A. Thus, we have a decoy effect.
+C is, therefore, a decoy whose sole purpose is to increase sales of A. Thus, we have a decoy effect.